 In order to facilitate public input on legislation, a new feature has been added to the Nebraska Legislature’s website for submission of written comments on pending legislation on the Legislature’s website at any stage of the process.
 (To access this feature, search for the bill you wish to submit a statement on and click the corresponding button near the top of the bill page.)

 These submissions will not be considered testimony or part of the public hearing record, but the submitted comments will be available for access by senators and staff throughout the session.
 Please note, there should be no expectation of privacy regarding comments submitted in this format.
 If a citizen uses the database to submit his or her views prior to the public hearing on a bill or resolution, this option will allow input to the members of the committee prior to any committee votes.

 Welcome and thank you for visiting the Executive Board Committee page.

 Please note that the Committee holds hearings over the lunch hour, unlike standing committees which hold hearings throughout the afternoon.
 In light of the limited time for hearings, to make sure your voice is heard please consider submitting a written position letter for the record.
 This is a form of testimony that will be included in the official hearing record.

 Include your name and address, position on the bill/resolution in question (proponent, opponent or neutral), and a request for the letter to be included as part of the public hearing record in addition to any testimony and information you wish to express.

-If you would like to have a letter submitted and entered into the public record, please submit materials to firstname.lastname@example.org no later than 5:00 pm on the last work day prior to the public hearing.
+If you would like to have a letter submitted and entered into the public record, please submit materials to the committee’s email address, email@example.com, NO later than 12:00 pm on the last work day prior to the public hearing on that bill/resolution.